Nii-Wremedi/alx-low_level_programming/0x09-static_libraries/README.md

 ## Author

-This repository is authored by [Your Name].
+This repository is authored by NII WREMEDI under the supervision and tutelage of the ALX software engineering programe.